Bill Crawford-Compton: Later life

-In the postwar period, Crawford-Compton went to the RAF Staff College after which he formally transferred from the RAFVR to the regular RAF.
-He was granted a permanent commission with effect from 1 September 1945 although remained in his acting rank.
+In the postwar period, Crawford-Compton went to the RAF's Staff College after which he formally transferred from the RAFVR to the regular RAF.
+He was granted a permanent commission as a squadron leader with effect from 1 September 1945 although remained in his acting wing commander rank.
 After a period of service at the headquarters of Middle East Command in Cairo, he served as a time as the Air attache in Oslo, Norway.
 He then went on to command the RAF station at Bruggen in West Germany.
 In January 1955, he was promoted to group captain.

-During the Suez Crisis, he was commander of RAF Gamil in Egypt and for his services, in the Queen's Birthday Honours the following year, Crawford-Compton was appointed a Commander of the Order of the British Empire.
+During the Suez Crisis, he was commander of Gamil airfield in Egypt and for his services, in the Queen's Birthday Honours the following year, Crawford-Compton was appointed a Commander of the Order of the British Empire.
 In July 1960, his acting rank of air commodore was made permanent.
-Three years later he was promoted to air vice marshal.
+Three years later he was promoted to air vice-marshal, having already held the rank in an acting capacity for a month.

-In the 1965 New Year Honours he was appointed a Companion of the Order of the Bath.
+In the 1965 New Year Honours Crawford-Compton was appointed a Companion of the Order of the Bath.
 He was the senior air staff officer in the Near East Air Force, based at Cyprus, until December 1965.
-He then succeeded Air Vice Marshal Albert Case in January 1966 as commander of No. 22 Group.
+He then succeeded Air Vice-Marshal Albert Case in January 1966 as commander of No. 22 Group, part of the RAF's Technical Training Command.
 This was Crawford-Compton's last appointment for he retired from the RAF in November 1968.
 He died in England on 2 January 1988.